 The video cut to reporters asking Trump how he was “holding up” after losing his friend.

-“I think very good, and by the way, you see all the new trucks?
+“I think very good, and by the way, you see all the trucks?
 They just started construction on the new ballroom for the White House,” Trump said, immediately changing the subject.

 Nexstar released a statement saying its stations would cut ties with Kimmel.